Russo brothers: AGBO, criticisms, and return to Marvel

 The Russo brothers produced the film Everything Everywhere All At Once (2022), written and directed by Daniel Kwan and Daniel Scheinert; it became A24's highest-grossing film worldwide at the box office and won seven Academy Awards, including Best Original Screenplay, Best Director, and Best Picture.

 In 2022, they executive produced Captive Audience: A Real American Horror Story, which earned record-breaking viewership for Hulu, and the science fiction horror series From.
 The following year they produced the series Citadel for Amazon, starring Richard Madden, Priyanka Chopra Jonas, and Stanley Tucci.
 Citadel received negative reviews, with much criticism directed toward its $300 million budget.
-Despite this, the series was renewed for a second season, which was directed entirely by Joe Russo and is set to premiere in 2026.
+Despite this, the series has been renewed for a second season, which was directed entirely by Joe Russo and is set to premiere in 2026.

 The brothers reunited with Netflix in March 2025 for the science-fiction action film The Electric State (2025) starring Millie Bobby Brown and Chris Pratt and based upon Simon Stålenhag's original graphic novel.
 The film received extremely negative reviews from critics, earning a 14% score on Rotten Tomatoes.
 Critic Lindsey Bahr of The Associated Press wrote of The Electric State, "it's lacking a spark and a soul that might distinguish it as memorable or special.
 Worse, considering everything it has going for it, The Electric State is kind of dull."
 In a review of The Electric State, New York Posts Johnny Oleksinski noted that the Russo brothers' directing efforts after Avengers: Endgame were "some of the worst and priciest movies of the past six years"; he panned this particular film's lack of originality.
 Despite this critical reception, the film debuted on Netflix as #1 in the platform's Top 10 upon its week of release.

 At San Diego Comic-Con in July 2024, Marvel Studios announced that the Russo brothers would return to direct Avengers: Doomsday (2026) and Avengers: Secret Wars (2027), and that AGBO would be co-producing the films.
 Filming began in late 2024.

-On March 1, 2024, it was announced that the Russo brothers would produce the upcoming action film The Bluff, directed by Frank E. Flowers and starring Priyanka Chopra, for Amazon MGM Studios.
+On March 1, 2024, it was announced that the Russo brothers would produce the swashbuckler action film The Bluff, directed by Frank E. Flowers and starring Priyanka Chopra, for Amazon MGM Studios.
 On February 5, 2025, it was reported that the brothers would produce the upcoming crime thriller The Whisper Man, directed by James Ashcroft, starring Robert De Niro, and based on the novel of the same name, for Netflix.

+Unrealized projects

+Ghostbusters spin-off

+In 2015, it was announced that the Russo brothers would direct a Ghostbusters spin-off film based on a pitch by them, Channing Tatum, and Reid Carolin.
+Tatum was intended to star with Chris Pratt being considered for a co-leading role.
+Drew Pearce would write the screenplay while original Ghostbusters director Ivan Reitman was intended to produce.
+It was originally set to be developed simultaneously alongside Paul Feig's 2016 reboot.
+The Russo brothers departed the project a year later due to commitments to Avengers: Infinity War.